makrai/notes/jurafsky-slp/ed2-ch15-unification.md

 ## 15.4 Implementing unification algorithm and its required data structures 19

-* unification operator takes two feature structures as input and returns a single merged feature structure if successful, or a failure signal
+* unification operator takes
+  * input: two feature structures as input and
+  * returns a single merged feature structure if successful, or a failure signal
 * feature structures are represented as directed acyclic graphs (DAGs), where features are depicted as labels on directed edges, and feature values are either atomic symbols or DAGs.
 As we will see, the